nahomgebre57/zemnay-hackaton/README.md

 That's it!
 You should now be able to access the app at http://localhost:3000

-Admin dashboard will also be available on http://localhost:300/editor/posts
+Admin dashboard will also be available on http://localhost:3000/editor/posts

-to integrate check app/blog/page.jsx
+to integrate check app/blog/page.jsx use .env.example and make your supabase setup

 ## 🙇 Author